ReDI-School/js-berlin-2019-fall/slides/lesson8.md

 * Objects are a collection of *properties*
 * A property is a pair of a *key* and a *value*.
 * The key is for us a label (like a variable name).
 Keys unlock what is behind the door.
-* The value is the type represented by the key.
+* The value is the value represented by the key.
 What is behind the door!
 * Together they create a pair.
 Remember: objects are made of Pairs.
 They come together.
 They are the building blocks of objects.